Vida-Heidari/Medical-Website-Landing-Page/README.md

   <h5 align="center">We Care</h5>

-This is the HTML Template, only provide front-end HTML interface NO back-end for NFT Marketplace traders and creators.
+This is the HTML Template, only provide front-end HTML interface NO back-end.

 ### Built With